 The term Brahminical,* a commonly used pejorative referring to Hinduism, was recently seen on a poster held by Twitter CEO, Jack Dorsey, sparking widespread condemnation in India and across the global Hindu diaspora.

-Brahminism was invented by 18th and 19th century European Indologists to describe and define Hinduism, and has roots in white and Christian supremacy and anti-Semitism.
+Brahminism was invented by 18th and 19th century European Indologists to describe and define Hinduism, and has roots in Christian supremacy and anti-Semitism.
 Despite its use in academic discourse, K-12 textbooks, and activist circles, the term Brahmanism is unknown to Hindu texts and often seen as a slur to practicing Hindus due to its origins.

 Protestant bias, animosity towards Jews, and for some, a racial quest to discover a superior, Aryan identity, largely colored European approaches to studying Hinduism.
-As a result, “Brahmins,” the priests who were the torchbearers of Hindu teachings and traditions, were equated with their Jewish counterparts, and similarly demonized.
+As a result, “Brahmins,” the priests who were amongst the torchbearers of Hindu teachings and traditions, were equated with their Jewish counterparts, and similarly demonized.

 The term Brahminical, prior to its invention by Europeans, is found nowhere in the Hindu textual tradition, nor used by Hindus to define, describe, or understand their traditions.
 Nonetheless, the term was cemented by Europeans and colonists in order to “‘learn to see through’ ‘traditional explanations’ of the Ṛgveda and replace them with ‘better ones,’”** thereby robbing Hindus of agency.